louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 Treatment

 All patients underwent a standard Milligan–Morgan hemorrhoidectomy by the same surgeon under standard general anesthesia.
 After surgery, metronidazole tablets were administrated at a dose of 250 mg, twice a day for 1 week.
-Analgesic tablets containing a combination of tramadol hydrochloride 37.5 mg and paracetamol 325 mg (Ultracet; Xian Janssen Pharmaceutical Ltd. Xian, People’s Republic of China) were prescribed as needed but not more than four tablets each day.
+Analgesic tablets containing a combination of tramadol hydrochloride 37.5 mg and paracetamol 325 mg (Ultracet; Xian Janssen Pharmaceutical Ltd. Xian, People's Republic of China) were prescribed as needed but not more than four tablets each day.

 Sitz bath was begun on postoperative day (POD) 1 and lasted for 7 days.
 Patients accepted sitz bath for 15 min each time, twice a day, once in the morning after defecation and another just before bedtime.
 Patients in the control group accepted sitz bath with warm water alone, while in the XZD group 100 mL of XZD was added into the warm water.